 Pick the one which fits best when gripping and has adequate handle thickness for better and comfortable use of the tool.

 Consider the weight of the saw when choosing one.
 It’s important to factor in the proper balance between the weight and performance of the saw.

-The heavier weight reciprocating saw help with the cutting as it puts more cutting pressure.
-Plus, heavier weight dampens the vibration a bit which makes more comfortable cutting.
+The heavier weight reciprocating saw helps with the cutting as it puts more cutting pressure.
+Plus, heavier weight dampens the vibration a bit which makes it more comfortable cutting.

 Look for the weight of the reciprocating saw and consider your level of comfort in handling it.
-Cordless model is lighter than corded reciprocating saw.
+The cordless model is lighter than a corded reciprocating saw.

-You will have less vibration when cutting soft materials such as woods or drywall.
+You will have less vibration when cutting soft materials such as wood or drywall.
 But the vibration will be more when cutting harder materials such as metals.

 Look into the padding around the grip which dampens the vibration.
 The cushy and good quality soft padding around the grip reduces the vibration.